-When you purchase a property, it usually includes the land and everything attached to it, such as buildings, trees, shrubs, etc. Most buyers are only interested in purchasing the real estate, not the owner's personal property.
-What happens when personal property has become a part of the real estate?
-Is it actually a "fixture" which will now convey to the buyer with the real estate?
+When purchasing a property, it typically includes the land and everything permanently attached to it, such as buildings, trees, and shrubs.
+However, many buyers are only interested in acquiring the real estate itself, not the seller's personal property.
+So, what happens if personal property has become a part of the real estate?
+Is it now considered a "fixture" that will convey to the buyer?

 Do These Real Estate Tips Really Apply to YOU?

-We've learned these tips through years of experience as top Realtors.
-But we know that YOUR situation might be different.
-That's why we're here.
+We’ve gathered these insights through years of experience as top Realtors.
+However, we understand that YOUR situation may be unique, and that’s why we’re here to help.

 ![]() |